 Elwood real estate is some of the most expensive in Nebraska, although Elwood house values don't compare to the most expensive real estate in the U.S.

-When you are in Elwood, you'll notice that it is more blue-collar than most other communities in America.
-41.22% of Elwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Elwood is a blue-collar town, with 41.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elwood is a village of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Elwood who work in management occupations (12.90%), office and administrative support (7.53%), and maintenance occupations (7.53%).

 Overall, Elwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.